Skip to main content

 The Womack Educational Leadership Department offers an Ed.S. (i.e., Specialist in Education) in Professional Counseling degree with concentrations in Clinical Mental Health Counseling and School Counseling.
 Both concentrations are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

-In both concentrations, students start off by taking foundations courses to orient them to the field of counseling as well as their areas of focus – clinical mental health counseling or school counseling.
-As students progress through the program they take skills courses to learn the fundamental skills of counselors such as listening, paraphrasing, empathizing and summarizing; helping clients through the different stages of counseling in a practicum experience at the MTSU Center for Counseling and Psychological Services; and diagnosing and treating mental disorders.
+In both concentrations, students start by taking foundation courses to orient them to the field of counseling as well as their areas of focus – clinical mental health counseling or school counseling.
+As students progress through the program, they take skills courses to learn the fundamental skills of counselors such as listening, paraphrasing, empathizing and summarizing; helping clients through the different stages of counseling in a practicum experience at the MTSU Center for Counseling and Psychological Services; and diagnosing and treating mental disorders.
 During the final phase of the program students continue to take courses that are specific to their concentrations and complete a two-semester internship in a mental health or school setting.

 The MTSU program is a trauma-informed program meaning that faculty believe it is important for students to understand the impact of trauma (with a “Big T” or a “little t”) on human development.
 As such, they infuse trauma content into every class.